-In severe cases, it may be necessary for an employee to take some time away from work to properly recover and get themselves well again.
-And if this happens it's important you're ready to manage it.
+In severe cases, it may be necessary for an employee with ill mental health to take some time away from work to properly recover and get themselves well again.
+And if this happens, it's important you're ready to manage it.

 The length of mental health leave can vary from a few days to a few months, but however long an employee is away for, the time will come for them to return to the workplace and integrate back into the working environment.
 This can be an incredibly daunting time for the employee, so it’s crucial that you know how to support them.

-Here are five ways you can support an employee when they are returning from mental health leave:
+Here are 5 ways you can support an employee when they are returning from mental health leave:

 Ensure they are ready to return to work

 Make reasonable adjustments

 Take care of work-related causes

 Now let’s dive into this in more detail.